Snaacky/theindex/README.md

 If you want to just report missing or false data, please go over to our [Discord](https://discord.gg/piracy) and report it in `#index`.

 Want a certain feature or have an idea?
 Report it to us in `#index` as well or do a proof of concept yourself.
-If it is not bad, in align with our ideas and we find some time, we will certainily implement your requested feature.
+If it is not bad, in align with our ideas, and we find some time, we will certainly implement your requested feature.
-But you can create a pull request yourself if you want to improve something we messed up or add new features.
+If you want, you can create a pull request yourself if you want to improve something we messed up or add new features.